ezrasavard/ezrasavard.com/_pages/projects/index.md

 ## 1. This website!
 I had always been intimidated by web programming, since I had zero formal instruction in the area.
-Then again, it's not like I had formal instruction in scientific computing, C, Python, virtual networking or PCB design, and I've been paid to do all those things.
+Then again, it's not like I had formal instruction in scientific computing, C, Python, virtual networking or PCB design, and I've actually been *paid* to do all those things.

 ## 2. Undergraduate research
 Okay, maybe it is a bit of a stretch to put this on my personal projects page.